surgeventures/absinthe_helpers/README.md

 mix deps.get
 ```

-### Setup: adding constraints and transforms to your Absinthe pipeline
+### Setup: adding constraints, transforms, and error formatting to your Absinthe pipeline

-To set up both **constraints** and **transforms**, follow these steps:
+Follow these steps:

-1. Add constraints and transforms to your Absinthe pipeline:
+1. Add constraints, transforms, and error formatting to your Absinthe pipeline:

 ```elixir
 forward "/graphql",